Optometry: History of Optometry Education in India

-Optometrists across India are encouraged to register with the Optometry Council of India, a self-regulatory body registered under the Indian Company Act.
+Optometrists across India are encouraged to register under the National Commission for Allied and Healthcare Professions Act, 2021, which was enacted by the Parliament of India in 2021.
+The Delhi Optometrists Association (DOA) has endorsed all updates related to optometry education in India.

 Malaysia

 It takes four years to complete a degree in optometry.
-Today, optometry courses are well received by citizens.
-More universities and higher education studies are about to implement the courses, e.g., National Institute of Ophthalmic Sciences in Petaling Jaya whereby it is the academic arm of The Tun Hussein Onn National Eye Hospital.
-Other public universities that provide this course are University Kebangsaan Malaysia (UKM), Universiti Teknologi Mara (UiTM), and International Islamic University Malaysia (IIUM).
-There is also a private university that provides this course such as Management and Science University (MSU) and SeGi University.

-After completing the study in Degree in Optometry, the optometrist who practices in Malaysia must register under the Malaysian Optical Council (MOC) which is the organization under the Ministry of Health.
+As of 2022, optometry courses have been well received by citizens, with nearly 3,000 registered optometrists.
+More universities and higher education studies are about to implement the courses, such as the National Institute of Ophthalmic Sciences in Petaling Jaya.
+Other public universities that offer this course include University Kebangsaan Malaysia (UKM), Universiti Teknologi Mara (UiTM), and International Islamic University Malaysia (IIUM).
+There are also private universities that offer this course such as Management and Science University (MSU) and SeGi University.
+After completing the Degree in Optometry, optometrists who practice in Malaysia must register with the Malaysian Optical Council (MOC), which is an organization under the Ministry of Health.

-The Association of Malaysian Optometrist (AMO) is the only body that represents the Malaysian optometrist profession.
-All of the members are either local or overseas graduates in the field of Optometry.
+The Association of Malaysian Optometrists (AMO) is the only body that represents the Malaysian optometrist profession.
+All of the members are either local or overseas graduates in the field of optometry.